 On this page we share the most important information for applicants.
 More information and details can be found in the Rules & Regulations.
-We strongly advice you to read this document carefully before starting your application.
+Please, also refer to the templates for the annexes that need to be submitted.
+We strongly advice you to study these documents carefully before starting your application.

 If you have any questions, that are not answered in this document, or if you want to be added to our mailing list, please contact us at email@example.com.